darmado/postman2burp/Wiki/Troubleshooting/README.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with Postman2Burp.
+This guide helps you diagnose and resolve common issues with Repl.

 ## Common Issues and Solutions